Make sure this part fits your vehicle

 A:

-With this type of electrically heated automatic choke, ensure that the coil assembly inside the choke housing has the coil tang contacting the bottom side of the inner face of the choke coil lever pickup arm.
-Then, position the fast idle cam follower on the high step of the cam.
-Following this, rotate the cover and coil assembly counterclockwise until the choke valve just closes.
-Finally, align the index marks (center) and install the cover and screws.
-It's important to note that the ground contact for the electrically heated choke is through a metal plate at the rear of the choke assembly.
-Avoid installing a gasket between the cover and housing as this will interrupt the circuit.
+If it is an electrical heated choke, then make sure that the coil tang touches the bottom side of the inner face of the arm of the choke coil lever pickup.
+Thereafter, put the fast idle cam follower onto the high step of the cam.
+Then, turn the cover and coil assembly counterclockwise until the choke valve just closes.
+Lastly center index marks and install cover and screws.
+It's good to note that ground contact for an electrically heated choke is through a metal plate at the rear of a choke assembly.
+Don't put a gasket between the cover and housing as this will break the circuit.

 Posted by GMPartsGiant Specialist